TcM1911/jam/README.md

 Contributions are welcome!

-The keybindins are mostly the same as in Cmus:
+The keybindings are mostly the same as in Cmus:

 | Key           | Action                                                                       |
 |---------------|------------------------------------------------------------------------------|